 - Provide feedback about the internship through an evaluation form.

-You will be provided with a Procedures on the Establishment of Internship Placements for students in Research Internship and Engagement document, which includes further information about requirements and responsibilities.
+You will be provided with a Procedures on the Establishment of Internship Placement in Research Internship and Engagement document, which includes further information about requirements and responsibilities.

 To maximise their learning opportunities, students undertaking an internship must be provided with: